Newberry v. United States: Decision

 Writing for the majority, Justice James Clark McReynolds held that the U.S. Constitution did not grant Congress the power to regulate primary elections or political party nomination processes.
 The power of Congress over federal elections, McReynolds said, has its source solely in Article I, Section 4, of the Constitution.
 The Seventeenth Amendment, promulgated in May 1913, neither instituted nor required a new meaning of the term "election" and so did not modify Article I, Section 4.
 Primaries, McReynolds argued, are definitely not elections for office.

 Neither a plain reading of the Constitution nor the meaning ascribed to them by the framers of the Constitution permits any other conclusion, he said.
 Moreover, Congress does not need to regulate primaries and nomination procedures in order to effectively perform its duties under Article I, Section 4.
 To infer such a power, McReynolds found, would infringe on the rights of the states and the people.

 Justice Joseph McKenna concurred in part.
-He agreed with the majority that the FCPA was unconstitutional prior to adoption of the Seventeenth Amdendment.
+He agreed with the majority that the FCPA was unconstitutional prior to the adoption of the Seventeenth Amdendment.
 However, he reserved judgment as to whether the Act was constitutional after adoption of the amendment.

 Justice Mahlon Pitney concurred in part.
 He was joined in part by Justices Louis D. Brandeis and John Hessin Clarke.
 Pitney argued that there was no constitutional infirmity in congressional regulation of primary elections.
 However, he concluded that the district court's instructions to the jury were in error.
 He would have reversed, with directions for a new trial.

 Chief Justice White, dissenting but concurring with a modification in the judgment of reversal, found no constitutional infirmity.
 He called the idea that "the nominating primary is one thing and the election another and different thing... a suicidal one."
 He also argued that the record of the passage of the Seventeenth Amendment by Congress indicated that Congress intended for the amendment to permit the regulation of primaries and political party nominations.
 White, too, found an error in the district court's jury instruction, and would have reversed and remanded on that basis.

 In an investigation after the court's ruling, the U.S. Senate found that Newberry had not violated the FCPA.
 The Senate seated him but expressed disapproval of the sum spent in his primary campaign.
 In the face of a new movement to unseat him, Newberry resigned from the Senate on November 18, 1922.